syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 <tr>
 <td>
 IntersectingPoints</td><td>
-Gets the collection of points through which TargetSegment intersects the object.</td><td>
+Gets the collection of points where the TargetSegment intersects the object.</td><td>
 List<Point></td></tr>
 </table>